kooBH/Experiment-Audio/README.md

 + case 3
 If a speaker makes high-freq noise when connected to PC by analog jack and can't figure out what is a problem,
 It is useful to use an audio interface.

+## Board

++ DS20924
+sometimes, recording process does not stop for long times(6 seconds recording became 50 minutes recording)

++ DS20924 with firmware changed
+sometimes, rocorded audio is broken. specific frequency interval is repeated.
+It is hard to detect when you just listen.
+If you check spectrogram, you will notice the problem immediately.

++ DS20921

++ DS20921 with firmware changed